 Teal and Pink

 This combination of colors is another pretty way to make teal stand out against a soft background.
-Perfect for a girl’s room or anywhere needing a feminine touch, teal has enough green in it to make teal and pink a more complex, unexpected pairing than the more classic navy and pink often seen together at summer weddings.
+Perfect for a girl’s room or anywhere needing a feminine touch, teal has enough hints of green color in its base to make teal and pink a more complex, unexpected pairing than the more classic navy and pink, often seen together at summer weddings.

 Teal and Black

 Some people might be afraid or shy away from pairing teal and black, as the contrast is quite striking, but those people would be wrong.
 Teal and black play perfectly off one another, sort of in the same way there would be no light without a bit of darkness.
 This color combination would work even better yet at a beach house or summer home.